-The University of Scranton offers a state-of-the-art library, cutting-edge technological resources, and most importantly, a setting that nurtures the development of human capacities.
-Our graduate students are our colleagues and partners in learning; we are proud of them.
-We are also proud of our alumni.
-They are highly valued and sought-after professionals in their chosen fields, people who are making a difference in their communities, their
+Whether you seek a graduate degree delivered in a traditional format or online, The University of Scranton can be your pathway to learning.
+We offer a state-of-the art library serving students on campus and online, we possess cutting-edge technology resources and we have a faculty that challenges and nurtures our students.
+Our graduate students are partners in learning with the faculty and our graduates are highly sought after professionals in their chosen fields, people who make a difference in their communities, their countries and the world.